 There are plenty of similarly quick and easy recipes in my new book, ‘Vegan in 15‘*.
-Hop over to Amazon for a look.
-Thanks for your support!

-And if you haven’t yet signed up, you can get a monthly roundup of all my recipes and giveaways delivered to your inbox absolutely free – just click here to subscribe to The Veg Space monthly newsletter..
+If you haven’t yet signed up, you can get a regular roundup of all my recipes and giveaways delivered to your inbox absolutely free – just click here to subscribe to The Veg Space monthly newsletter.